mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 <p class="description">An overview of the MUI packages and the relationships between them.</p>

+## Tl;dr

+- Use `@mui/material` if you want to use the components following the Material Design guidelines.
+  > 💡 Always import styling APIs (eg. `ThemeProvider`, `styled`, etc.) from `@mui/material`
+- Use `@mui/core` if you want to style the components from scratch using your preferred styling method.
+  > 💡 This package can be imported alongside `@mui/material` without an installation.
+- Use `@mui/system` if you want APIs that enable building your own design system from scratch.

+---

 The following is an up-to-date list of `@mui` public packages.

 - `@mui/material`